CHOP-CGTInformatics/ggswim/README.md

 <img src="man/figures/README-unnamed-chunk-4-1.png" width="100%" />

-Using the custom `marker` `aes()` in `geom_swim_marker()` in combination with specific scale definitions helps us keep the markesr and lanes separate in the legend.
+Using the custom `marker` `aes()` in `geom_swim_marker()` in combination with specific scale definitions helps us keep the markers and lanes separate in the legend.
 Finally, we’ll beautify the plot with familiar ggplot2 techniques and a last finishing touch with `theme_ggswim()`: